junxit/us-congress-code/title-16/chapter-1/sec-1.md

 Section, act Aug.
 25, 1916, ch.
 408, § 1, 39 Stat.
 535; Ex.
 Ord.
 No. 6166, § 2, June 10, 1933; Mar.
 2, 1934, ch.
 38, § 1, 48 Stat.
 389; July 26, 1947, ch.
 343, title II, § 205(a), 61 Stat.
 501; Pub.
 L. 104–333, div.
 I, title VIII, § 814(e)(1), Nov.
 12, 1996, 110 Stat.
 4196, related to creation of National Park Service.
 See sections 100101(a), 100301, and 100302(a)(1), (2), (b), (c) of Title 54, National Park Service and Related Programs.

+### Short Title of 2019 Amendment

+Pub.
+L. 116–9, § 1(a), Mar.
+12, 2019, 133 Stat.
+580, provided that: “This Act [see Tables for classification] may be cited as the ‘John D. Dingell, Jr. Conservation, Management, and Recreation Act’.”

 ### Short Title of 2008 Amendment

 Pub.
 L. 110–229, § 1(a), May 8, 2008, 122 Stat.
 754, provided that: “This Act [see Tables for classification] may be cited as the ‘Consolidated Natural Resources Act of 2008’.”